Lydia Cecilia Hill: Mayfair Court

-Cissie lived in Mayfair Court with her mother Florence from 1935 until her death in 1940, and from 1935 to 1937 her father George Hill lived there too.
+Hill lived in Mayfair Court with her mother Florence from 1935 until her death in 1940, and from 1935 to 1937 her father George Hill lived there too.
 In 1937 she applied to build steps and a bedroom to a design by John Howell & Son over the garage at the south end of Mayfair Court.
 It was approved by the Council in September and completed by November 1937.
 In 1938 she applied to have a small greenhouse designed by the same architect; it was completed by 10 February 1939.
 At that time, Mayfair Court stood on an L-shaped plot of land; part of it is now built on.
 The greenhouse stood on the south-western corner, now occupied by garages.
 On 22 May 1939 the same architect was employed again to submit an application to build a concrete tube air raid shelter, possibly similar to the Stanton shelter.
 This was built at the bottom of the garden, parallel with Hampton Pier Avenue.